dcreutz/SQM-Data-Retriever/README.md

 1. Download the SQM Data Retriever by clicking on the Code button at the top right and choosing Download Zip.

-2. Extract the zip file and move the contents of the subfolder dist to the location on your web server where you want it.
-That is, the directory on your server should have (at least) the same contents as the dist folder.
+2. Extract the zip file and move the contents of the subfolder dist to a location on your web server of your choice.
+That is, the directory on your server should have (at least) the same contents as the extracted dist folder.

 3. Create a directory 'data' in the same directory as sqm.php, then copy (or symlink) your SQM data files into the data directory.
 (The location of the data directory can be changed in config.php, see the [configuration instructions](config.MD) for more information).